nilearn/nilearn/doc/data_analysis/resting_state_networks.rst

 Visualizing the results
 ========================

 Visualization follows similarly as in the previous examples.
-Remember that we use masked arrays (`np.ma`) to create transparency in the overlays.
+As before, we use masked arrays (`np.ma`) to create transparency in the overlays.

 .. literalinclude:: ../../plot_ica_resting_state.py